askui/askui/docs/versioned_docs/version-0.6.0/general/01-Introduction/why-askui.md

 # Why askui?

-The askui library provides you with an API that allows you to automate the interaction with an application, multiple applications or even an entire operating system (OS).
-You can use this to write ui, e2e or functional tests.
+The askui library is a Typescript SDK that allows you to automate interactions with a device or even multiple devices.
+For example,

+- you could write an email inside your favorite note-taking app, then,
+- copy over the email to your email client running in your web browser to send it, and, then,
+- head over to your mobile phone to check that the email is inside the `Sent` folder of your email client's installation on your mobile phone

+completely automatically and inside one short script.

+This way, you can write UI, e2e, and functional tests more powerfully than ever without caring about underlying technology or application contexts.

 ## Who uses askui?